S1MS4/Car-Tracking-with-YOLO/README.md

 ```

 ---

-#### 4. **Polymorphism**
+#### 4. Polymorphism

-Polymorphism is used via the **Factory Design Pattern** and potential extensibility:
+Polymorphism is applied via the Factory Design Pattern:

-* The `YOLOModelFactory` provides a unified interface for model creation, enabling different model types or configurations to be loaded without changing how they're used:
+- The `YOLOModelFactory` provides a unified interface for model creation, allowing different model types to be loaded without changing how they are used:

 ```python
 class YOLOModelFactory: